"Too often we identify with our labels but labels limit us they are not who we truly are"

 A Crisis in Identity

-A crisis in identity occurs when we allow our self-worth to be defined by labels.
+An identity crisis occurs when we allow our self-worth to be defined by labels.
 It is so important that we take care not to do so as our labels can easily be taken away.

 Relationships can define us but we can become lost in them.
 Often meshing and melding with “others” in our lives to fit in.
 We do this also to be loved and feel loved.
 Each time we do so another piece of us is lost.